Robert’s Absolute Best Brownies

 - 8 ounces bittersweet chocolate, chopped – I used Ghirardelli 60% bittersweet cacao

-- 3/4 cup coconut sugar, or regular sugar
+- 3/4 cup regular or coconut sugar

 - 1 teaspoon pure vanilla extract